How to Actually Stay Consistent With Workout Tracking

 Putting it together

 Consistency is not about discipline you summon on hard days.
 It is about a setup that makes the easy choice the default.
 Log each set in the moment so there is never a backlog.
 Cut every bit of friction so logging takes seconds.
 Follow a plan so you never have to decide.
-Train with a partner so showing up is a commitment, not a whim.
 And review your progress often enough that the data earns its keep.

-Trackist is built around these ideas: fast in-the-moment logging, shared plans for partner accountability, and trend charts to review your progress.
-It is available on iOS and Android with no ads.
+Trackist is built around these ideas: fast in-the-moment logging, a plan that adapts as you progress, and trend charts to review your results.
+It is available on iOS and Android, download free.
 Stack a few of these habits, give it a month, and tracking stops being something you try to remember and becomes something you just do.

 Track your next workout with Trackist